Networks-it-uc3m/Quditto/README.md

 To deploy a digital twin of a QKD network on pre-provisioned physical or virtual machines, or virtualization containers, the orchestrator device is required to be able to make *ssh* connections with the machines or containers that will act as QKD nodes.
 These machines and containers need to count with Python 3.

-The *qd2_orchestrator* package has to be installed in the device that will serve as orchestrator.
+The *qd2_orchestrator* package has to be installed in the device that will serve as the orchestrator.
 To start the QKD network digital twin deployment, two YAML files must be specified to the *qd2_orchestrator*: the *config.yaml* file, which describes the configuration of the QKD network; and the *inventory.yaml* file, providing the details that are necessary to access each machine/container and transform it into a functional QKD node in the digital twin.

 More concretely, the *config.yaml* file must contain: